onlyymax/onlyymax/README.md

 - System Administration
 - Cloud Infrastructure Consulting
 - PCB Design and Creation
-- Microcontroller Programming with Arduino and ESP32
+- Microcontroller Programming with Arduino and ESP32 and microcomputer with RaspberryPi

 Thank you for your attention (P.S.
 PHP and I don't see eye to eye!)
 </h4>